dave2k77/img_classification_optimisation/README.md

-A summary of its predictive performance is shown below:
+A summary of its predictive performance is shown in the table and bar chart below:

 |Class |Label      | % Correct |
 |:-----|:----------|:----------|